Julius Baer Group: History

 Since 1980, the Bank began accepting non-family investors until it became a listed public company in 2005.
 In September 2005, the bank acquired the formerly independent private bankers Ferrier, Lullin & Cie SA, Ehinger & Armand von Ernst AG, Banco di Lugano and the asset management house GAM (Global Asset Management) from UBS, making it one of the largest independent asset managers in Switzerland.
 In 2012, the bank acquired Merrill Lynch's wealth management business outside the US from Bank of America.
 The 4th generation was involved with the leadership of the bank with Raymond Bär from 1988 until 2012, last as chairman of the board of Julius Baer Holding Ltd. Michael Bär joined the bank in 1992 and was active in various senior operating functions, last as a member of the group executive committee until 2005.
 As representatives of the family shareholders Mark Bär (1999–2005), Andreas Bär (2003–2005) and Beatrice Speiser-Bär (2003–2009) were members of the board of Julius Baer Holding Ltd. Since its inception in 2014, the bank has been title sponsor of the Fédération Internationale de l'Automobile (FIA) Formula E Championship.
 The number of personnel by full-time equivalent grew from around 400 in 1980 to more than 2'000 in the year 2000 and further to more than 6'000 in 2020 when nearly half of them were employed in Julius Baer offices abroad.

+In September 2022, Julius Baer announced a strategic investment and business partnership with GROW Investment Group (GROW) to gain access to chinese markets.

 In July 2023, Julius Baer decided to refuse to work with clients domiciled in Russia.
 The bank began sending out letters to customers informing them that their accounts will be closed on December 31, cards and contracts will be cancelled.
 The letter states that "due to the current circumstances" the bank will no longer be able to offer services "that meet our standards".